Mark Horner

 Sir Thomas Mark Horner, PC (born 1956) is a Northern Irish barrister and judge.
 He has been a Lord Justice of Appeal for Northern Ireland since 2022.

 Horner was called to the Northern Irish bar in 1979 and became a Queen's Counsel in 1996.
 He was appointed to the High Court of Northern Ireland in 2012, receiving the customary knighthood.

 He was sworn of the Privy Council in 2022.

+He is husband to Karin Horner and father to three children, Thomas, Katie and Matthew.